libsidplayfp/VICE-testprogs/drive/interrupts/readme.txt

 - hooks a timer interrupt (VIA2 timer A) and reads from another timer (VIA1 timer A) which creates a typical pattern.

+  Note: the first number (and thus the entire pattern) seems to not only depend
+        on the type of mechanic used in the drive, but also in the state the drive was before (preferably before running the test, first load the directory so the head is on track 18, then powercycle the drive and run the test)

+timera-ref1  FCFB 00    (Mitsumi D500, 1541C) (VICE 1541,1541-II)
+timera-ref2  9B5B 01    (1541-II) (1541-II, no disk) (Mitsumi D500, 1541C, no disk)
+timera-ref3  FCED 02    (Alps, 1570) (Alps, 1570, no disk) (VICE 1570,1571)

 watchdog.asm
 - a timer interrupt is reset by the c64 periodically polling the drive, so it never occurs. this is mostly a test for "freezers", run the test, then freeze